david618/elasticsearch/more-tests/2019-05-14/README.md

 esrally --track=nyc_taxis --target-hosts=es-0:9200,es-1:9200,es-2:9200 --pipeline=benchmark-only --include-tasks="delete-index,create-index,index" --report-file=report.md
 ```

+The esrally pod was "evicted" before the test was started.
+Describe pod said it was out of disk space.

 The drive I/O could be the biggest impact on throughtput.

 Next step is add persistent volume to by deployment and test again.